Harry282/Skyblock-Client/index.md

 - Terminals click blocker, solver, and auto
 - Arrow Align device click blocker and [quick solver](https://youtu.be/i1CvmrMCEtg)
 - Auto ghost blocks to jump to terminals from crush
+- Auto ghost blocks to go to wither king from necron
+- Larger buttons for simon says

 ### Dungeons
 - Blood finished spawning message